ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-3.md

 }
 ```

-Similar to the definition for `unwrap`, a success type of `T` is always returned or the function panics:
+Similar to the definition for `unwrap`, a success type of `T` is always returned or the function panics, but this time with a message we supply:

 ```{.rust .scrollx}
 let twenty_five_1: u8 = twenty_five(25).expect("Ooops!
 Looks like you're not twenty five"); // This works because the result is 'Ok'